Yohannfra/Touche/Assembly_Guide/README.md

 ### About the buttons on the side of the server

-There are 3 buttons and a potentiometer on the side of the server boxe.
+There are 3 buttons and a potentiometer on the side of the server box.

 The potentiometer controls the volume of the buzzer.

 Starting from the left:
 - First buttons is here to switch sides, eg. Player 1 hits are signaled on the left but he is on the right side of the server, press this button and he will be signaled on the right.
 - Second button toggles piste mode, it will detect the piste and won't signal if a hit occurs on it (still not tested because I don't have an electric piste at home but it should work)
-- Third button change wapon, press it and then hit with each player weapon to 'transfer the information' so the next hit will be in the new weapon mode.
+- Third button change weapon, press it and then hit with each player weapon to 'transfer the information' so the next hit will be in the new weapon mode.